warnikchow/dlk2nlp/README.md

 ---

 However, since the very classic breakthrough of [Kim 2014](https://arxiv.org/abs/1408.5882), CNN has been widely used in the text processing, understanding the word vector sequence as a single channel image.
-Different from the previous approaches which incorporate all the words in the sentence into a single vector, the featurization for CNN has its limitation in the volume.
-Thus, hereby we restrict the maximum length of the morpheme sequence to 30, with zero-padding for the short utterances.
-Taking into account the head-finality of Korean, we've decided to place the word vectors on the right side of the matrix.
+Unlike the previous approach where all the information of the words in the sentence are aggregated into a single vector, the featurization for CNN has its limitation in the volume.
+Thus, here we restrict the maximum length of the morpheme sequence to 30, with zero-padding for the short utterances.
+Taking into account the head-finality of Korean, we decided to place the word vectors on the right side of the matrix.
 That is, for the long utterances, only the last 30 morphemes are utilized.

 ```python
 def featurize_cnn(corpus,wdim,maxlen):